LIHPC-Computational-Geometry/coupe/tools/README.md

   evaluate mesh partitions:
     - weight-gen generates a distribution of cell weights for a mesh,
     - mesh-part runs a partitioner on a given mesh and weight distribution,
+    - part-bench runs criterion on given partitioners, meshes and weights,
     - part-info displays information about a partition, for a given mesh and weight distribution,
     - apply-part encodes a partition in a mesh file for visualization.